-If you want to know who really controls MetroCity Bankshares, Inc. (NASDAQ:MCBS), then you'll have to look at the makeup of its share registry.
+The big shareholder groups in MetroCity Bankshares, Inc. (NASDAQ:MCBS) have power over the company.
 Institutions will often hold stock in bigger companies, and we expect to see insiders owning a noticeable percentage of the smaller ones.
 I generally like to see some degree of insider ownership, even if only a little.
 As Nassim Nicholas Taleb said, 'Don’t tell me what you think, tell me what you have in your portfolio.

 MetroCity Bankshares is not a large company by global standards.
-It has a market capitalization of US$511m, which means it wouldn't have the attention of many institutional investors.
-Taking a look at our data on the ownership groups (below), it seems that institutions are noticeable on the share registry.
+It has a market capitalization of US$610m, which means it wouldn't have the attention of many institutional investors.
+In the chart below, we can see that institutions are noticeable on the share registry.
 Let's take a closer look to see what the different types of shareholders can tell us about MetroCity Bankshares.

 What Does The Institutional Ownership Tell Us About MetroCity Bankshares?